-BAF Risk no. 33 420/BAF33 Without adequate patching, the risk of unauthorised access into the CAC network is increased as publicly known vulnerabilities related to the systems running on CAC will not be addressed.
-Any such attacks could result in a loss of sensitive data or CAC network being unavailable, severely impacting the delivery of emergency services

-Risk Classification: Information Governance Risk Owner: Watson, An drew Scrut inising Comm ittee: IM&T Senior Mana gement Team Underlying Cause/Source of Risk: As the CAC network of does not have access to the in ternet or email, it is less G ross Rating Current/Net Rating Target Rating likely that attacks will come directly from these external southrough infected USB drives, CD/DVDs, or other removable an attacker could leverage one of the security vulnerabilitie facing network or Admin network) as a pivot point to launch Patching (on the Command and Control network) Patching refers to updating software or its supporting data vulnerabilities.
-KPMG review has revealed that patching is (CAC) network (where the 999 call centre is located) as Codevices.
-Additionally, updates to third party software (java is Commandpoint.
-As mitigation, these devices do not have expected by KPMG Cyber Audit -October 2013) e media (even if LAS-approved something attacks into the CAC. to help remediate known issue limited for devices on the Commandpoint is unable to run on particular) interfere with the d devices).
-Alternatively, ks (external Internet es, such as security emand and Control up-to-date Microsoft running of 15 15 5 Existing Controls Positive Assurance of Con trols Furth er Actions Due Date Enterprise antivirus monitoring CAC desktops Desktop ports disabled (i.e. USB, DVD) No access to internet /email for CAC desktops Gaps in Controls Gaps in Assurance 624 625 626 627 Implement Firewall between CAC and LAS corporate Networks Monthly reporting on hacking, attacks and virus protection for EMT and Audit Committee to be defined and agreed.
-RCAG approval of report and format Additional information, such as patches applied / 31/12/2016 01/04/2016 01/04/2016 01/04/2016 Signed: Date Reviewed: June 201 6 l
+BAF Risk no. 33 420/BAF33 Without adeq vulnerabilities related to the systems running on CAC v unavailable, severely impacting the delivery of emerged Risk Classification: Information Governance Risk Owner: Watson, Andrew Scruti nising Commi ttee: IM&T Senior Mana gement Team Underlying Cause/Source of Risk: As the CAC network of oes not have access to the internet or e mail, it is less Gro oss Rating Current/Net Rating Target Rating Underlying Cause/Source of Risk: As the CAC network does not have access to the internet or email, it is less likely that attacks will come directly from these external sources, but it may be possible to introduce an attack through infected USB drives, CD/DVDs, or other removable media (even if LAS-approved devices).
+Alternatively, an attacker could leverage one of the security vulnerabilities present on the other networks (external Internet facing network or Admin network) as a pivot point to launch attacks into the CAC.
+Patching (on the Command and Control network) Patching refers to updating software or its supporting data to help remediate known issues, such as security vulnerabilities.
+KPMG review has revealed that patching is limited for devices on the Command and Control (CAC) network (where the 999 call centre is located) as Comandpoint is unable to run on up-to-date Microsoft devices.
+Additionally, updates to third party software (java in particular) interfere with the running of Commandpoint.
+As mitigation, these devices do not have email or internet access.
+Review also highlighted that PCs on the CAC network have never been patched. (highlighted by KPMG Cyber Audit -October 2013) 15 15 5 Existing Controls Positive Assurance of Controls Furthe er Actions Due Date Enterprise antivirus monitoring CAC desktops Desktop ports disabled (i.e. USB, DVD) No access to internet /email for CAC desktops Gaps in Controls Gaps in Assurance 624 625 626 627 Implement Firewall between CAC and LAS corporate Networks Monthly reporting on hacking, attacks and virus protection for EMT and Audit Committee to be defined and agreed.
+RCAG approval of report and format Additional information, such as patches applied / 31/12/2016 01/04/2016 01/04/2016 01/04/2016 Signed: Date Reviewed: June 2010) L